LostPast/Pokemmo_strings_en_slepea/README.md

     - Might have to relaunch the game for changes to take effect.

 ### Gilan's Encounter Counter
--[Gilan's Encouter Counter](https://forums.pokemmo.com/index.php?/topic/137452-tool-gilans-encounter-counter-beta-available-v102-update/) is a **PC** only python program that counts the amount of pokemon you have seen
+- [Gilan's Encouter Counter](https://forums.pokemmo.com/index.php?/topic/137452-tool-gilans-encounter-counter-beta-available-v102-update/) is a [PC](#PC) only python program that counts the number of pokemon you have seen
--It is not required and up to you if you want to download it -**English - Slepea** strings work with **GEC**
+- It is not required and up to you if you want to download it
+- **English - Slepea** strings work with **GEC**

 ### Mobile